rinathiLM/Rails-api-project/README.md

 'Track your Trails' is a Single Page Application that allows a user to log in and track hikes they've gone on.
 A user is able to create hikes, update and delete hikes they've created, and view all hikes they've gone on.

-This is repo is the API for the 'Track your Trails' application.
+This repo is the API for the 'Track your Trails' application.

 ## Link to Application